 Composing minimal shots seems easy.
 Because there are so few items in the image, they have to be styled and perfectly placed to work.

-When it comes to food photography, your choice of props should never be random.
+When it comes to taking food pictures, your choice of props should never be random.

-They should be cohesive with the other elements in the image and make sense in the context of your visual story.
+They should be cohesive with the other elements in the image.
+And they should make sense in the context of your visual story.

 It makes sense to put a knife in your cake story.
-But if the knife doesn’t look sharp enough to cut through butter, then it’s probably not a good choice.
+But if the blade doesn’t look sharp enough to cut through butter, then it’s not the right choice.

 Here are some more guidelines about selecting your props: